Billy-Spearman-WCCI/RaceCarExtension/README.md

 - Java has a syntax -- `;` separate statements, etc.
   - IntelliJ does the parsing of your Java program, converting it into something that can run.
 - Html has a syntax -- `<tagName>` at start and `</tagName>` at end, etc.
-  `<!-- HTML comments start with an angle bracket, exclaimation, and two hyphens -->`
+  `<!-- HTML comments start with an angle bracket, exclamation, and two hyphens -->`
   - Chrome is _VERY_ good at parsing HTML for you.
 - Markdown (.md files like this one) has a syntax, for instance backquotes say that it should have a grey background.
 - **Parsing** -- The act of taking text (e.g. a String) and splitting it up into meaning "words" according to the syntax